tcpipuk/tomfos.tr/docs/matrix/synapse/workers.md

   handlers: [buffer]
 ```

+!!! note

-**Note:** While Synapse is running, each line in the log (after the timestamp) starts with a string
+    While Synapse is running, each line in the log (after the timestamp) starts with a string like
-like `synapse.util.caches.lrucache` so you can control exactly what is logged for each log type by
+    `synapse.util.caches.lrucache` so you can control exactly what is logged for each log type by
     adding some of them to the `loggers` section here.
-In this example, I've suppressed less informative
+In this example, I've suppressed less
-logs to make the more important ones easier to follow.
+    informative logs to make the more important ones easier to follow.

-### Docker Configuration
+## Docker Configuration

 Since we defined a "synapse-worker-template" and "synapse-media-template" in the previous
 [Docker Compose section](./docker.md#yaml-templating), these are very simple to define just below